 Concepts and characteristics of the 'COST Reference Microplasma Jet'Journal of Physics D: Applied Physics (2016)

-Absolute measurement of the total ion-drag force on a single plasma-confined microparticle at the void edge under microgravity conditionsPhysical Review E (2013)
+Absolute measurement of the total ion-drag force on a single plasma-confined microparticle at the void edge under microgravity conditionsPhysical Review E - Statistical, Nonlinear, and Soft Matter Physics (2013)

 No ancillary activities